• arrow What are the size limits and PDF format restrictions on PDF files I can upload?

 • Yes, by arrangement.
 The download can be the source PDF, a sample PDF, or a fully secure (DRM protected) PDF using our offline Digital Rights Management service.
 Contact us for more details

-• arrow Is text to speech supported?
+• arrow Is text to speech supported (including Read Aloud and Screen readers)?